-The formatting of the Management Representation Letter is very much prescribed.
-This is prepared by the 0 0 Director Finance.
+Q for Chief Executive - What reviews The formatting of the Management does management carry out before Representation Letter is very much signing the Management prescribed.
+This is prepared by the Representation letter?
+Director Finance. •

 Item 7 - Statement of Accounts 2021/22